TinfFoil/dar-tvseries/README.md

 ## Updates

-Mar 2, 2023: Fixed some issues with encoding
+Mar 2, 2023: Fixed some issues with encoding.

 Mar 4, 2023: